-Darius Jones is an extraordinarily gifted young alto saxophonist and composer.
+Darius Jones is an extraordinarily gifted alto saxophonist and composer.
 He joined the New York music community in 2005, after living and studying in Richmond, VA.
-During his short time in New York he has amazed and inspired musicians and audiences from widely divergent backgrounds with his meticulously honed musical gifts.
+During his time in New York he has amazed and inspired musicians and audiences from widely divergent backgrounds with his meticulously honed musical gifts.
 Soul-power is at his foundation; forward-looking expression always at the core.

 Darius was signed to AUM Fidelity records in February of 2009 and released his highly acclaimed debut album as a leader, Man'ish Boy (A Raw and Beautiful Thing), in October of that year.
 The record features his trio with Rakalam Bob Moses and Cooper-Moore, and reflects his early childhood growing up in the South.
 The album was a clear favorite in the media, garnering overwhelming praise from the New York Times, Jazz Times, All About Jazz, Time Out New York, the Boston Globe, Pop Dose, Signal to Noise, The Wire, Paris Transatlantic, The Village Voice, and others.

 In Fall of 2011, Darius revealed the next volume and character of his ongoing Man'ish Boy Epic with the album, Big Gurl (Smell My Dream).
 Big Gurl moves the story forward and takes inspiration from his years of study, experimentation and self-discovery at university in Richmond where he began the search for his own voice.
 A scintillating jazz saxophone trio love letter to underground hip-hop, soul, gospel, jazz, blues, rock and all things funky, Big Gurl features bassist Adam Lane and drummer Jason Nazary.